Okayama Electric Tramway: Fares

-As of February 2025, Fares are ¥120 or ¥140 (¥60 or ¥70 for children under 12yo) dependent on distance travelled.
+As of April 2026, Fares are ¥160 (¥80 for children under 12yo) regardless of distance travelled.

 1-day passes costing ¥400 (¥200 for children under 12yo) are available onboard trams, at sales outlets or by using the RYDE PASS smartphone app.

 Fares can be paid for using cash (paid when exiting the tram), any of the 10 Nationwide Mutual Usage Service IC Cards (PiTaPa, ICOCA, Suica, PASMO, etc.) or Hareca card (Okayama tram/bus IC card).
 Commuter and student passes are also available.

 Chuggington Tram

 Since March 16, 2019, Okaden operates a special tramcar representing Wilson and Brewster from Chuggington, a British animated children's TV series.
 Built by Niigata Transys in 2018, it is a low-floor articulated tram based on the design of the existing Okaden 9200 series trams but with extensive modifications including fibreglass mouldings to represent a locomotive, raised driving position & driver's windows and custom-shaped windows.
-Designed by Eiji Mitooka, the tram interior features childrens play areas, special seating and video screens playing Chuggington videos.
+Designed by Eiji Mitooka, the tram interior features children's play areas, special seating and video screens playing Chuggington videos.

 Chuggington Tram operates similar to a tourist train, with tickets sold for a designated tour travelling on both of the company's tram lines.
 Ticket information is available at the Okaden Chuggington Tram website.
 Tours commence at Okayama Ekimae (tram stop opposite Okayama Station) and terminate at Higashiyama, adjacent to the Okaden Chuggington Museum.
 Tour tickets include entry to Okaden Chuggington Museum as well as a 1-day tram pass.

 Chuggington Tram only operates specified tours (as well as being available for private hire) and does not operate any regular passenger services.